 Summary of case studies

 In the case of the tensioner pulley, the importance of proper plastic pulley design and the corresponding inertia of the system is demonstrated to avoid vibrations and resonance effects that would lead to early failure of the auxiliary or timing belt system.
-In the case of the taper roller bearing design for a transmission shaft, the critical chamfer of the TRB cup side phase is described which should provide the optimal adjacent gear support, to avoid early failure.
+In the case of the taper roller bearing design for a transmission shaft, the critical chamfer of the TRB cup side face is described which should provide the optimal adjacent gear support, to avoid early failure.
 In the case of the seal for the wheel bearing hub unit, it is clearly explained that using wrong/imitation products can easily lead to early failure due to intrusion of contamination and/or bleeding out of lubricant.

 Copying the design for the aftermarket is not only about applying the same nominal dimensions, it is also about tolerances, material properties, surface treatment and proper mating parts.
 Therefore using OEM validated parts is the best warranty that they will perform according to the specifications required to assure the proper long lasting performance in the field.